 If you have suddenly encountered unanticipated expenses related to your education The Turner Fund may be able to help!
 This new fund has been established by the COCC Foundation to help students with short term emergency expenses.
-Application is now closed.
+Apply now.

-The Turner Supplemental Childcare Award is a program to supplement the costs of childcare.
-Application is now closed.
+The Turner Childcare Grant is a program to supplement the costs of childcare.
+Application is closed.

 COCC Merit Scholarship

 Merit scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
 Application is closed.

 The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing then to earn money to help pay education expenses.
 We encourage community service work and work related to each student's course of study.
 Read More

 Federal Student Loans

 COCC participates in the Federal Direct Loan Program.
 To be eligible for a Federal Direct Loans, students must be enrolled in at least six credit hours and may not be in default on a prior loan or owe a grant repayment.
 Read More